nagarwal03/SONiC-oc-yang-intf/doc/mgmt/OpenConfig_Interfaces.md

 ### 3.2.5 COUNTER DB
 There are no changes to COUNTER DB schema definition.

-## 3.3 CLI
+## 3.3 User Interface
 ### 3.3.1 Data Models
-The higher speeds for Ethernet is brought in to openconfig-if-ethernet.yang from the [OpenConfig YANG](https://github.com/openconfig/public/blob/master/release/models/interfaces/openconfig-if-ethernet.yang#L263)
+Support for additional speeds for Ethernet are brought in to openconfig-if-ethernet.yang from the [OpenConfig YANG community](https://github.com/openconfig/public/blob/master/release/models/interfaces/openconfig-if-ethernet.yang#L263)
 ```
     identity SPEED_200GB {
     base ETHERNET_SPEED;